golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/accessing-internet.md

 For the requestor to be able to use the outbound feature, (initiate a connection to `target_url`), the following minimal conditions must be met:

 - The requestor must request the outbound feature in the demand and include a Computation Manifest there.
-The manifest must declare the `taget_url`.
+The manifest must declare the `target_url`.
-- The provider offers the service at least for the `taget_url`.
+- The provider offers the service at least for the `target_url`.
 (So either outbound for unrestricted URLs or the `target_url` is included in the whitelist).

 You can find more information about the feature and the manifest in the following articles: [Accessing the Internet](/docs/creators/javascript/guides/accessing-internet) and [Payload Manifes](/docs/golem/payload-manifest).